njchiang/ABCDJJEAN/README.md

 # ABCDJJEAN
-Submission for MICCAI ABCD challenge
+TBD/MontiLab all stars' submission for MICCAI ABCD challenge